yt-tkhs/heroku-buildpack-flutter-light/README.md

 # Heroku Buildpack Flutter Light 🪶
-A configurable Heroku Buildpack with a light footprint.
+Build Flutter Web projects on Heroku.
+A configurable Buildpack with a light footprint.
 Designed to be easily paired with other Buildpacks and integrated into existing projects.

 ## Why Heroku Buildpack Flutter Light?
 This Buildpack was originally forked from Diego Zepeda's [Heroku Buildpack Flutter](https://github.com/diezep/heroku-buildpack-flutter).
 After testing, we realized that we needed to make different architectural tradeoffs than the original package.